 Jag puts her on his horse and sends it galloping off to his remote, farmhouse hideout whilst he deals with her pursuers.
 Once there, Rosie realizes she can steal Lanyon blind—but then she discovers evidence of Jag’s alter ego and realizes that Jag has something much more valuable to her than a few trinkets.
 As “Pink Peplim,” he can help her become the lady she was born to be.
 If he chooses to.
 And if he does not, there’s always blackmail…

 I’m having the best time writing this book, and I can’t wait to share it with you.
 Thank you for bearing with me as I pass through the end of this dry spell.
 You’re the best!

 My apologies to the artist Thomas Phillips, who painted the excellent portrait you see here.
 The subject is “Sir Humphry Davy, Bt [Baronet],” and he was painted in 1829.
 Just as Jane Austen did, I peruse Regency portraiture to find pictures I think match my characters.
-It seems to me that this man definitely has with some secrets, and physically, he matches Pink Peplim, apart from the original portrait’s dark brown hair, which, through the magic of Photoshop, I made ginger to match Pink’s mop.
+Just look at Sir Humphry.
+He looks like a man who has some secrets, and he matches Pink Peplim physically, apart from the original portrait’s dark brown hair, which, through the magic of Photoshop, I made ginger to match Pink’s mop.

 When my daughter saw this portrait, she said with a wrinkled nose, “Mama, I hate to tell you this, but … I think your portrait of Pink looks like a dweeb.”